Scientists are using green materials to create more Earth-friendly plastics

 How much plastic?

 Because people use so much plastic, its effect on the environment is a big deal.
-There were 1.5 million metric tons (3.3 billion pounds) of transparent plastic sold in North America in 2010, and by 2015, that number could reach 1.8 million metric tons.
+There were 1.5 million metric tons (3.3 billion pounds) of transparent plastic sold in North America in 2010.
+By 2015, that number could reach 1.8 million metric tons.
 In the United States, sales of plastics total more than $374 billion each year.

 “Go to any grocery store and look at what is plastic and you’ll go ‘Holy smokes!’” says Ragauskas.